Child protection in school

 Schools have a statutory responsibility under the Children First Act 2015 and must develop specific policies and procedures on how to create a safe environment to prevent deliberate harm or abuse to the children using their services.

 Registered teachers are also mandated persons under the Children First Act 2015.
-Mandated persons are people who have ongoing contact with children and families and who because of their qualifications, training and experience are in a key position to protect children from harm.
+A mandated person is a person who has ongoing contact with children and families and because of their qualifications, training and experience is in a key position to protect children from harm.